 We will not collect sensitive information from you or any third party.

-You do not have to provide us with any personal information, however if you do not do so we may not be able to provide you with the products, services or benefits you have requested.
+You do not have to provide us with any personal information, however if you do not do so we will not be able to provide you with the products, services or benefits you have requested.

 We also collect the following information from you when you use our website:

 - anonymous non-personal information about how you use our website; and